faerietree/waterwheel/README.md

 Therefore the last hope lay in a waterwheel.
 Turns out it does have a chance to extract up to 80% of the energy of the water if the design is lucky.

-Goals
----

-* A green, ecological world.
-Environment friendly.
-* Improve living standard of the world. => Less pain.
-Terrorists also might have a potentially more difficult life recruiting poor people if they know we care for them (open technology, for a better world).